 The Western Canada Business Development initiative launched in July 2017 with a goal of creating new work opportunities for ironworkers and their employers, including structural steel, reinforcing, curtain wall, plant maintenance, power generation, commercial and industrial construction, oil and gas, and mining.
 IMPACT's business development professional in Western Canada works to connect partner contractors with general contractors and end users.

-The IMPACT website program continues to grow in popularity with
+The IMPACT website program continues to grow in popularity with both contractors and locals as it helps them establish their digital

 WEBSITE PROGRAM